toludoyin/sql-data-analysis/README.md

 To access each Introduction of task, Entity Relationship Diagram, Schema and Case Study Questions on [Data With Danny](https://8weeksqlchallenge.com/about/) website.
 Click each of the table of content below.

 ## 📚 Table of Contents
-Case Study                                                                                     |  Solution status
+Case Study                                                                                     |  Solution Status
 ---------------------------------------------------------------------------------------------- | ----------
 | **[Case study #1: Danny's Diner](https://8weeksqlchallenge.com/case-study-1/)**              |  Completed
 | **[Case study #2: Pizza Runner](https://8weeksqlchallenge.com/case-study-2/)**               |  Completed